Advantages of Long Term Contracts

 - Monitoring timelines is extremely important in fixed-term contracts, as the contract could roll over if an end date is overlooked, often resulting in problems with permanent employees returning to previously held positions.

 If you need help with understanding the advantages of long term contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.